krismorte/database-diagrams/README.md

 - __db.user=root__ database user name
 - __db.password=secret__ user's password
 - _db.port=3307_ just necessary if you are using a different port
-- _db.query=SELECT DISTINCT SCHEMA_NAME FROM information_schema.SCHEMATA WHERE SCHEMA_NAME ='performance_schema'_ you can customize the dabase query to include or exclude some database
+- _db.query=SELECT DISTINCT SCHEMA_NAME FROM information_schema.SCHEMATA WHERE SCHEMA_NAME ='performance_schema'_ you can customize the database query to include or exclude some database

 ## Under the hook

-The entry point will config the cron job, running the application for the first time and up the ngixn server.
+The entry point will config the cron job, running the application for the first time and up the nginx server.
 The cron job call a second script who contains the main java application.